rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Types are, obviously, an important tool in controlling cognitive load.
 Types _offload_ many code verification tasks from developer.
 This is significant, developer can ignore a potentially high extraneous load of a program by trusting its type.
 As I already mentioned, types are an _instructional material_, a blueprint.
 Using type checker can, in itself, be an interactive learning process (e.g. using REPL to ask type questions about the code).
-However, types are subject to similar limitations as abstractions: a learning curve, PL limitations, correctness issues (we call it soundness when types are involved &#128522;).
+However, types are subject to similar limitations as abstractions: a learning curve, PL limitations, correctness issues (only, we call it soundness if types are involved).

 Reducing cognitive load using abstractions and types is doable but requires navigating some tricky waters.

 _side_note_start
 **In a unicorn universe,** projects are not allowed to exceed certain thresholds of cognitive load.
 When the threshold is reached abstractions that lower the load are identified, learned, and respectfully applied.
 If that is not possible, requirements are reexamined.
+Unicorn managers are automatically beatified when they die.
 &#129412;
 _side_note_end